shellyw8542/SEP-10-Making-Breakfast-CYOA/Wake-up/Get-out-of-bed/Open-the-fridge/Egg-and-Bacon/go-to-the-store/store.md

 # Store

-As you go from you're way back home you encountered a school bus that wasn't stopping during a green light!!!
-You died while trying to get back home...
+As you go to the store, you  encounter a school bus that wasn't stopping during a red light!!!
+You died while trying to get to the store...
 [- Try again?](../../../../../Wake-up/beginning.md)